HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 3. Select available module and click “Apply” then “OK”. ![](../../../../../images/OIDCRP_WAS_SERVER_MAPPING.png)

-### Restart the server / DX core to apply all changes
+### Restarting the server / DX core to apply all changes

-Restart the server (i.e., the DX core JVM) to load the newly installed OIDC RP TAI.
+Restart the server (that is, the DX core JVM) to load the newly installed OIDC RP TAI.
 This is required for the next configuration steps.
-Restarting the server can be done in various ways, e.g. through the ConfigEngine:
+Restarting the server can be done in various ways, for example, through the ConfigEngine:

 ```
 kubectl exec -it dx-deployment-core-0 bash -n dxns